Biden picks Boston Mayor Marty Walsh as labor secretary

 A federal judge later tossed the convictions, saying the government failed to prove the existence of a quid pro quo.

-Associated Press writer Michelle L. Price in Las Vegas contributed to this report.
+Madhani reported from Washington.
+Associated Press writers Michelle L. Price in Las Vegas and Bill Kole in Boston contributed to this report.